jysru/tm_retrieval/README.md

 # tm_retrieval

-(True) Optical field Transmission Matrix retrieval in Pytorch + Lightning
+(True) Optical field Transmission Matrix retrieval in Pytorch + Lightning.

+This my open implementation of the method described in our paper: https://ieeexplore.ieee.org/document/10459341.

+An example is given from a simulated Step-Index fiber dataset.

+Tweak it to your own needs, but please cite the original paper!

+Thanks, and happy retrieval!

 ## Installation